 The best way to cook the tamales is to steam them.
 The easiest way to do this is to put a steaming basket in the bottom a of a saucepan, add just enough water to come up to the bottom of the basket and steam with the lid on for 1 hour.

 My favorite side to serve with these tamales is my quick & easy corn salsa because it’s perfect corn season and green salsa too.
 What you get is a perfectly sweet complement to the tamales to offset the richness of the pulled pork.

 In the summer when I don’t want to turn on the oven, I slow cook the pork in my slow cooker.
 Follow the recipe for the pulled pork up to step 4.
 Add the pork to a slow cooker and cook on low for 6 hours.

-If you’ve tried this Pulled Pork Tamale recipe or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Pulled Pork Tamale recipe or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - For the pork:

 - 1/2 teaspoon salt